 Requirements Scope (as Relevant to this EP) Application to Sauropod 3D MSS Administering Authority Australian Maritime Safety Authority Act 1990 Facilitates international cooperation and mutual assistance in preparing and responding to major oil spill incidents, and encourages countries to develop and maintain an adequate capability to deal with oil pollution emergencies.
 Under this Act, any hydrocarbon spill to the marine environment, resulting from the survey must be reported.
 In Commonwealth waters the Australian Maritime Safety Authority (AMSA) is the Statutory Agency for vessels and must be notified of all incidents involving a vessel.
 Hydrocarbon spill risks are detailed in Section 8.
-AMSA Biosecurity Act 2015 Biosecurity Regulations 2016 The objects of this Act are: (a) to provide for managing the following: (i) biosecurity risks; (ii) the risk of contagion of a listed human disease; (iii) the risk of listed human diseases entering Australian territory or a part of Australian territory, or emerging, establishing themselves or spreading in Australian territory or a part of Australian territory; (iv) risks related to ballast water; (v) biosecurity emergencies and human biosecurity emergencies; (b) to give effect to Australia's international rights and obligations, including under the International Health Regulations, the SPS Agreement and the Biodiversity Convention.
+AMSA Biosecurity Act 2015 Biosecurity Regulations 2016 (a) to provide for managing the following: (i) biosecurity risks; (ii) the risk of contagion of a listed human disease; (iii) the risk of listed human diseases entering Australian territory or a part of Australian territory, or emerging, establishing themselves or spreading in Australian territory or a part of Australian territory; (iv) risks related to ballast water; (v) biosecurity emergencies and human biosecurity emergencies; (b) to give effect to Australia's international rights and obligations, including under the International Health Regulations, the SPS Agreement and the Biodiversity Convention.
 The Biosecurity Act and regulations apply to 'Australian territory' which is the airspace over and the coastal seas out to 12 nm from the coast line.
 Biosecurity risks associated with the survey are detailed in Section 8.8.
-Department of Agriculture and Water Resources (DAWR) Biosecurity Act 2015 Australian Ballast Water Management Requirements (DAWR 2017) Provides guidance on how vessel operators should manage ballast water when operating within Australian seas in order to comply with the Biosecurity Act.
+Department of Agriculture, Water and the Environment (DAWE) Biosecurity Act 2015 Australian Ballast Water Management Requirements (DAWR 2017) Provides guidance on how vessel operators should manage ballast water when operating within Australian seas in order to comply with the Biosecurity Act.
 Section 8.8 details these requirements.
-DAWR nı iiro nment Dlon
+DAWE

 Requirements Scope (as Relevant to this EP) Application to Sauropod 3D MSS Administering Authority Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) The EPBC Act aims to protect the environment, particularly matters of national environmental significance for which Australia has made international agreements.
-The EPBC Act streamlines national environmental assessment and approval processes, and promotes ecologically sustainable development and conservation of biodiversity.
-It also provides for a cooperative approach to the management of natural, cultural, social and economic aspects of ecosystems, communities and resources.
+The EPBC Act streamlines national Petroleum activities are excluded from within the boundaries of a World Heritage Area (Sub regulation 10A(f).
+Petroleum activities must be carried out in a manner DAWE environmental assessment and approval processes, and promotes ecologically sustainable development and conservation of biodiversity.
+It also provides for a consistent with the principles of ecological sustainable development set out in Section 3A of the EPBC Act. cooperative approach to the management of natural, cultural, social and economic aspects of ecosystems, communities and resources.
+Determination of impact and risk Acceptability details that residual risks are ALARP and the principles of ecologically sustainable development have been met (Section 6).
 Section 3A of the Act defines the principles of ecological sustainable development.
-The following principles are principles of ecologically sustainable development: (a) decision-making processes should effectively integrate both long-term and short-term economic, environmental, social and equitable considerations; (b) if there are threats of serious or irreversible environmental damage, lack of full scientific certainty should not be used as a reason for postponing measures to prevent environmental degradation; (c) the principle of inter-generational equitythat the present generation should ensure that the health, diversity and productivity of the environment is maintained or enhanced for the benefit of future generations; (d) the conservation of biological diversity and ecological integrity should be a fundamental consideration in decision-making; (e) improved valuation, pricing and incentive mechanisms should be promoted.
-Petroleum activities are excluded from within the boundaries of a World Heritage Area (Sub regulation 10A(f).
-Petroleum activities must be carried out in a manner consistent with the principles of ecological sustainable development set out in Section 3A of the EPBC Act.
-Determination of impact and risk Acceptability details that residual risks are ALARP and the principles of ecologically sustainable development have been met (Section 6).
-Assessment of impacts and risks to Matters of National Environmental Significance (MNES) from the survey are described in Section 7 and 8.
-DOEE
+The following principles are principles of ecologically sustainable development: (a) decision-making processes should effectively integrate both long-term and short-term economic, environmental, social and equitable considerations; (b) if there are threats of serious or irreversible environmental damage, lack of full scientific certainty should not be used as a reason for postponing measures to prevent environmental degradation; (c) the principle of inter-generational equitythat the Assessment of impacts and risks to Matters of National Environmental Significance (MNES) from the survey are described in Section 7 and 8. present generation should ensure that the health, diversity and productivity of the environment is maintained or enhanced for the benefit of future generations; (d) the conservation of biological diversity and ecological integrity should be a fundamental consideration in decision-making;

+mechanisms should be promoted.